 •Science fiction: Sometimes sci-fi means traveling through space and visiting other planets, and other times it means surviving in a barren land.

 I have to admit, I love these things.
 I can never resist finding out what I get!
-I designed these prompts so that they should give you a different story idea every day—if you don’t like what it gives you, you can always try again!
+These three prompts work together to give you a character, a problem, and an item for your story.
+I designed them so that they’ll give you a different plot every day — if you don’t like what you get, you can always try again!